 Now the user can connect to the virtual master database and can create new databases.
 The account creating the database becomes the owner of the database.

 If you wish, you can complete the same steps (create a login and user, and add a user to the loginmanager role) to enable a user to create new logins in the virtual master.
-In most cases this is not necessary as Microsoft recommends using contained database users which authenticate at the database-level instead of using users based on logins.
+Usually this is not necessary as Microsoft recommends using contained database users, which authenticate at the database-level instead of using users based on logins.
 For more information, see Contained Database Users - Making Your Database Portable.

 Generally, non-administrator accounts do not need access to the virtual master database.
 Create contained database users at the database level using the CREATE USER (Transact-SQL) statement.
 The user can be an Azure Active Directory authentication contained database user (if you have configured your environment for Azure AD authentication), or a SQL Server authentication contained database user, or a SQL Server authentication user based on a SQL Server authentication login (created in the previous step.)
 For more information, see Contained Database Users - Making Your Database Portable.

-To create users, connect to the database, and execute statements similar to these:
+To create users, connect to the database, and execute statements similar to the following examples:

 CREATE USER Mary FROM LOGIN Mary; CREATE USER [email@example.com] FROM EXTERNAL PROVIDER;